fn-cooking/fn-cooking.github.io/ChuoTang - Denjang soup with ground fish in.md

 4. Add sprouts and spring onion.
 Boil for 1 min on high heat

-5. Serve with ground sesame seed, coriander, perilla leaf.
+5. top with ground sesame seed, coriander, perilla leaf.

+6. serve with rice or potato

 # Note